mbonig/simple-es-api/README.md

 There are two places where you will extend or modify code.

-1. [api/apiStack.props.json]() - Modify options and add additional aggregators | projected views.
+1. [api/apiStack.props.json]() - Modify options, like if you want API Gateway in front or not.
-2. [api/handlers/lib/events/index.ts]() - Add in handlers for those new aggregates.
+2. [api/handlers/lib/events/index.ts]() - Add in handlers for any new projected views.
 3. [api/handlers/lib/events/default/index.ts]() - modify default handlers.
 Model new handlers after what's done here

-4.
+That should be it.
+You may need to modify code outside of the 'events' directory, but only if you're changing any core architecture.
+If you find yourself fixing bugs, please submit PRs.

 ## CICD